 Spend a day curled up with a book and you’re an intellectual, but spend a day watching your favorite show and you become a couch potato.
 Similar to how candy gives you cavities and sun tanning is bad for our skin, it’s common knowledge that reading books is good for you.
 It increases your knowledge and makes you think.
 Watching television on the other hand kills off brain cells.
-But why is that?
-After all, there are all sorts of books.
-What Science Says About Books and Television In 2013, a study was performed at Tohoku University in Japan.
-Researcher Takeuchi found that the more TV the kids watched, parts of their brain associated with higher arousal and aggression levels became thicker.
 How To Teach Your Child To Read - Part 1 Learning Difficulties.
 Children's Treasure Chest Audio Collection.

 The Official Roald Dahl Website.
 Instructional Series.
 The English-medium literacy instructional series support teaching and learning through years 1–8.

 They include: reading materials designed to support learning across the curriculum and students’ development of more complex literacy skillstargeted materials for students who are not yet meeting literacy expectations.
 Each series is designed for a specific stage in students’ learning, providing supports and challenges to scaffold their growing understandings and to prepare them for the next stage in their learning.
 All series include student and teacher support materials, and many are accompanied by audio versions.
 On this site This site gives information on the individual series, provides links to the teacher support materials, and includes news of upcoming publications.
 Schools - Tom Gates.
 21 Reading Strategies And Activities All Teachers Should Know.
 One of the most popular topics here on Top Notch Teaching is that of teaching children to read.